 Visits from various Music industry professionals are organised throughout the year.
 Most recently; Music Careers advisors BIMM (The British & Irish Modern Music Institute) talked about job opportunities within the music industry to Year 9 pupils and Henry Priestman, an established composer for ensembles, film, television and radio hosted a practical composition workshop for selected Year 9, GCSE & A level students.

 The department offers a rich variety of extra-curricular activities.
-This includes Choir, Chamber Choir, Folk Group, Jazz Band, Woodwind Ensemble, Brass Group, Guitar Club, GCSE Jam Session, Dance Troupe, Music Theory Class and GCSE and A level tutorials.
-QEGS Music students perform in the services at Blackburn Cathedral, showcase their performance and compositional talents during the recitals and concerts held throughout the year and can be entered for the local music festival competitions such as ‘The Rotary Musician of the Year’ and ‘The Burnley Arts Festival.’
+This includes Choir, Chamber Choir, Folk Group, Jazz Band, Guitar and Ukulele Club, GCSE Jam Session, Dance Troupe, Music Theory Class and GCSE and A level tutorials.
+QEGS Music students perform in the services at Blackburn Cathedral, showcase their performance and compositional talents during the recitals and concerts held throughout the year, and can be entered for the local music festival competitions such as ‘The Rotary Musician of the Year’ and ‘The Burnley Arts Festival.’
 The Music Department is committed to engaging with our local community and during the year we enjoy performing at the local markets, shopping centres and outdoor festivals.